namnamir/bitmask-root/README.md

 # bitmask-root
-Administrative service for bitmask client.
+bitmask-root is an administrative service module which helps bitmask client to work on windows as well as other operating systems.

 # Installation
 1- Install TAP driver for windows in third-party\tap-windows directory.<br />